Stay Safe Online!

 While asthma can strike anybody at any age, some factors do make a person more likely to develop the disease.
 Some of the known risk factors for developing asthma include:

-Studies have also shown that people who were born by caesarean section or who live with a higher-than-average stress level are also at an increased risk for developing asthma.
+Studies have also shown that people who were born by cesarean section or who live with a higher-than-average stress level are also at an increased risk for developing asthma.

 The defining characteristic of asthma is the asthma attack.
 The symptoms of a person suffering an asthma attack include: